The Process

 form of a vessel is adding refinement to the foot and sides, which is called trimming.

-After the pieces have had a few days to very slowly dry (covered) and reach a “leather-hard” state, they are trimmed.
+After the pieces have had a few days to dry (slowly, while covered) and reach a “leather-hard” state, they are trimmed.
 With the piece flipped over on the wheelhead, trimming tools are used to remove excess clay and add form to the bottom of the piece.
 Trimming a pot, to me, is often what makes the vessel come alive.
 After they are trimmed is also when mug handles are put on.

 Pottery drying